 I am not saying that I did not like those things, I did but they were not what I chose they were chosen for me.
-I wanted to present a correct image to the world or at least what I though was correct.
+I wanted to present a correct image to the world or at least what I thought was correct.
 I was, by society’s standards living right.
-Through it all I sacrificed truth so that I could be that person.
+Through it all, I sacrificed truth so that I could be that person.

-You know the one, the one that fit in.
+You know the one, the one that fits in.

-No I rather liked how I was living.
+No, I rather liked how I was living.
 I didn’t need anyone.
 I could make it on my own.
 I did not have to listen to what anyone said.
 I ate, drank, and partied like a rock star.
-I lied, cheated, preformed on the stage of life to get what I wanted.
+I lied, cheated, performed on the stage of life to get what I wanted.
 This life is mine for the taking and I was taking it all.
-No one could stop me, I was made for a grand thing, and I was creating the life I wanted no matter who got hurt in the fall out.
+No one could stop me, I was made for a grand thing, and I was creating the life I wanted no matter who got hurt in the fallout.
 I did not care it was all about me.

 Then He changed me.